Are Phones Ruining Concerts?

 Can mobile phones ruin concerts?

-Probably not.
-However, they might make concerts a bit less enjoyable, especially for the bunch of people in the audience more interested in experiencing the moment rather than broadcasting it.
+Mobile phones can often make concerts a bit less enjoyable, especially for the bunch of people in the audience more interested in experiencing the moment rather than broadcasting it.

 At the same time, it might be a bit extreme to force the slice of the public too attached to their phones to let go of them.
+In modern-day concerts, a well-respected and slick-talking frontman can do that, but not always.
+It all depends on the situation really.

 For these reasons, it is necessary to persist in finding new solutions to balance these different needs and points of view, while keeping a simple golden rule in mind: don’t let your freedom interfere with someone else’s freedom.
-In other words, don’t let your smartphone ruin the experience of your fellow concert-goers.
-And your own.
+In other words, don’t let your smartphone ruin the experience of your fellow concert-goers and your own.